ts-mk/flake8-bas/README.md

 >
 > Use blank lines in functions, sparingly, to indicate logical sections.

-However, some people believe that adding blank lines also before (compound) statements and some simple statements improves code readability which is otherwise hindered despite syntax highlighting that modern code editors provide, as demonstrated in the following example:
+However, some people believe that adding blank lines before compound statements (e.g. `if`/`else` block) and some simple statements (e.g. `return`) improves code readability which is otherwise hindered despite syntax highlighting that modern code editors provide, as demonstrated in the following example:

 ```python
 a = 1